code-423n4/docs/roles/wardens/submission-policy.md

 C4 cannot "transfer" your submission to another contest after the contest ends.
 If you discover that you have accidentally submitted a finding to the wrong contest, please re-submit it to the correct contest, and then follow the steps below to withdraw your report from the other contest.

+### Findings in "parent" of forked projects

+If an issue is discovered during a contest that relates to the "parent" of a forked project, wardens should disclose the finding to the parent project first, and submit a placeholder finding to the C4 contest.
+Guidelines:

+- **Do not** disclose the parent / third party name within the body of the finding issue.
+- **Do** include a hash of the issue

 ## Editing a report

 To edit a submitted finding in an open contest: